 The President's total compensation package, as reflected in the PSEC approved contract was signed May 8, 2018 and came into effect January 1, 2019 and remains in effect through December 31, 2023 inclusive.
-Effective July 9, 2019, with PSEC support and following assessment of the President's performance for 2018-19, the RRU Board of Governors' Chair and Chancellor approved a 2% base salary increase for the President.
+Effective July 9, 2021, following assessment of the President's performance for 2020/21, the RRU Board of Governors' Chair and Chancellor approved a 2% performance increase for the 2020/21 performance year in error; fully recovered to the university by way of donation by Dr. Steenkamp on July 29, 2021.